 2. Let her take the lead

 Allow her to decide when and where the first date will take place.
-She needs to feel safe, and taking control will help her in agreeing to meet you.
+She needs to feel safe, and taking control will help her agree to meet you.
 If are too aggressive, you will turn her off.
 Understand that her reservations about the date have nothing to do with you.
 She needs time to gather the courage to say yes to a date.
 This is especially true if you are her first attempt at dating since her spouse passed.
 Do not let this deter you and allow her to take the time needed.
 If she is ready to date, she will take this leap.

 3. Leave her spouse out of the conversation